ant-thomas/zsgx1hacks/README.md

 # ZS-GX1 Hacks
 Record of attempted hacks on the ZS-GX1 IP Camera

-Confirmed working on the following camera models
+Confirmed working on the following camer a models
  * ZS-GX1
  * Snowman SRC-001
  * GUUDGO GD-SC01